Course overview

 Upon graduating, you may find employment opportunities in:

-After successfully completing the Bachelor of Exercise and Sport Science, you may consider applying for further study to advance your career in the sport science industry.
+After successfully completing the Bachelor of Exercise and Sport Science, you may consider applying for further study to advance your career in the exercise and sport science industry.
 We offer:

 Professional recognition